cytoscape/py4cytoscape/doc/concepts.rst

 Remote Jupyter Notebooks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Jupyter Notebooks (including Google Colab) that run on *remote* (private or public) servers can use py4cytoscape to
+Jupyter Notebooks (including Google Colab or JetBrains Datalore) that run on *remote* (private or public)
-execute Cytoscape functions on your workstation via
+servers can use py4cytoscape to execute Cytoscape functions on your workstation via
 the `Jupyter-Bridge <https://github.com/cytoscape/jupyter-bridge>`_.
 To use the Jupyter-Bridge,
 you must create and execute an initialization cell at the beginning of your Notebook: